HARMAN8190/newrepository/README.md

- 9 July 2025
+ 9 July 2025 - 10 July 2025
  Topic: Portfolio Website Creation using HTML and CSS

-Tasks Completed Over 2 Days:

-1. Planning the Portfolio Structure
+Planning the Portfolio Structure

 Designed the layout and structure for a multi-page portfolio website, including the following sections: